coynmessenger/coynmessenger/replit.md

    - Uses `useActiveWallet()` hook to get connected wallet
    - Same code works for ALL wallets (no wallet-specific logic)
    - Thirdweb SDK automatically routes transactions to the connected wallet
+   - Mobile-optimized with proper deep linking for mobile wallet apps

 **Transaction Flow:**
 ```typescript